 Master of Business Administration (MBA)

 The Master of Business Administration (MBA) program prepares potential students to become effective business managers and leaders of the future.
 The program provides basic and advanced knowledge and skills in various aspects of business management.
-The program provides an opportunity for students to specialize in an area of Finance or Human Resources Management.
+The program provides an opportunity for students to specialized in an area of Finance or Human Resource Management.